anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 # Assembly Notes

-I also needed a few new specialized tools for assembly: bottom bracket and lockring tools, a bleed kit, a hydraulic hose cutter and barb/olive fitting tool, an internal routing kit, and a bottom bracket press.
+I needed a few new specialized tools for assembly: bottom bracket and lockring tools, a bleed kit, a hydraulic hose cutter and barb/olive fitting tool, an internal routing kit, and a bottom bracket press.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8738.jpg">